mitsiu-carreno/trino-minio/README.md

 in the bucket load the sample file in this repo "iris.parq"

 ## Access trino UI
-You can optionally access Trino UI at [localhost:8080](localhost:8080) to monitor the statements and executions.
+You can optionally access Trino UI at [localhost:8080](localhost:8080) to monitor the statements and executions, use any username that your heart whispers.

 ## Access trino client
 Run the following command to access the trino client